Languages, accommodation, contacts… Here are some pieces of advice to prepare your study period abroad.

 Students are recommended to have at least a minimum knowledge of the foreign language spoken in the country they will spend their study period abroad in (usually English, German or Italian).

 Some partner institutions offer language courses, namely some Hochschulen für Musik in Germany and Austria.
-Some other partner institutions have signed specific agreements with language centers or other universities where Erasmus+ students can take language classes.
+Some other partner institutions have signed specific agreements with language centres or other universities where Erasmus+ students can take language classes.
 Should you be interested, please contact your host institution.

 The Lyon CNSMD offers language courses, and we recommend students to register for theses courses before their mobility in order to best prepare their study period abroad.
 Students wishing to undertake a study period abroad are given priority access to these courses.